 Dimensions 9.5 x 5 x 1 feet

-The comparison of Jerry Uelsmann’s work with Lanoue gallery exhibits similarities.
+The comparison of Jerry Uelsmann’s work with Lanoue Gallery exhibits similarities.
 Jerry, in the portrait, captures the male power as he focuses on the men’s world.
-Black and white colours allow the artist to capture contrasting realities.
+Black and white colors allow the artist to capture contrasting realities.
 Jerry Uelsmann used “complex multi-image allegories with sophisticated analytic printing techniques.”
-The sophistication of technique permits him to capture the expressions of exhibiting male emotions of satisfaction.
-Similar themes and colours are used by Peter Combe in capturing the male power.
+The sophistication of the technique permits him to capture the expressions of male emotions of satisfaction.
+Similar themes and colors are used by Peter Combe in capturing male power.
 The images reveal gender domination and masculinity.
-Both images illustrate the thoughtful nature of man appears in the expressions of the one created by Combe.
+Both images illustrate the thoughtful nature of man and appear in the expressions of the one created by Combe.
 The man at the desk exhibits the recreation of realities explaining the male’s role.
 The portrayal of males represents them as thinkers while it is also an appreciation of their power.